lschierer/RUT/packages/luke/20060418/ice-cores-and-other-climate-research.md

 ---

-title: Ice cores and Other Climate Research
+title: "Ice cores and Other Climate Research"
 date: 2006-04-18 19:30:25
 tags:
   -  global-warming